 Beyond tech expenses, there are the typical expenses of marketing and salaries for administrative personnel.

-So at the very high end, we’ve got $200k in tech expenses + $100k in marketing + $300k in salaries for a grand total of $600,000.
+So at the high end, we’ve got $150k in tech expenses + $100k in marketing + $300k in salaries for a grand total of $550,000.
 Even if we practically doubled this already generous allocation we’d only get to a $1 million budget.

 Receiving payments online incurs a fee from the financial processor of around 3% so $7.5 million in fees would be $7,250,000 received.

-One million dollars is still less than 15% of the annual money received, plus YA has the additional pot of $7.5 million in application fees.
+Expenses of $550,000 is less than 10% of the annual money received, plus YA has the additional pot of $7.5 million in application fees.

-Whether the rest of the money is used for advocacy, meeting with members, employee salaries, or any number of possible uses for funds, only Yoga Alliance could answer that question and registered members may wish to discuss their priorities for usage of the funds with YA.
+Where has the $14 million dollars plus $7 million per year gone?
+Only Yoga Alliance could answer that question and registered members may wish to discuss their priorities for usage of the funds with YA.

 The following screenshots are from the Yoga Alliance web site search results for registered yoga schools and teachers, September 27th, 2019.